cerner/fhir.cerner.com/content/soarian/r4/foundation/other/binary.md

 The Binary resource contains the actual data content of a single consolidated clinical document architecture (C-CDA)  Summary of Episode Note (SOEN) document.
 The Binary resource is the target of the DocumentReference.content.attachment.url element and the content is always XML.

-Cerner recommends that you request a Binary resource only after obtaining the link to the resource via the reference made in DocumentReference.
+Cerner recommends that you request a Binary resource only after obtaining the link to the resource using the reference made in DocumentReference.
 Cerner does not recommend starting a workflow with a Binary resource.

 Soarian Clinicals<sup>®</sup> supports a read-only Application Programming Interface (API).
 This API accepts `GET` based [read] interactions.
 The response represents the most current information about the patient that is charted in Soarian Clinicals<sup>®</sup> at the time of the query.